-General Minimum Qualifications: Requires a bachelor's degree in chemistry, biology, physics or related science and at least 1.5 years of related experience or equivalent in training and/or experience.
+Requires a bachelor's degree and at least 1.5 years of related experience or equivalent in education, training and experience.

 The candidate selected for this position is required to undergo a drug screening test prior to a final offer of employment being made.